Vecchia Gaussian Processes: on probabilistic and statistical properties: Probabilistic properties

-Therefore, understanding the asymptotic behaviour of the decentering function (as $\eps$ tends to zero with $n$) will provide us the decentered small ball probabilities.
+Therefore, understanding the asymptotic behavior of the decentering function (as $\eps=\eps_n$ tends to zero with $n$) will provide us the decentered small ball probabilities.

-To derive an upper bound for the decentering function we first provide some technical lemmas which are of interest on their own right.
-The first lemma discusses the minimal RKHS norm among all functions that interpolate a given set of points. \begin{lemma} Let $Z$ be a Gaussian process defined on $\X$ and $\mathbb{H}$ the corresponding RKHS.
-Then for any finite set $A=\{x_1, x_2, \cdots, x_{|A|}\}$ and function $f_0:\X\to \mathbb{R}$,
+To derive an upper bound for the decentering function, we first present several technical lemmas that are of independent interest.
+The first lemma discusses the minimal RKHS norm among all functions that interpolate a given set of points. \begin{lemma} Let $Z$ be a Gaussian process defined on $\X$ and $\mathbb{H}$ be the corresponding RKHS.
+Then, for any finite set $A=\{x_1, x_2, \cdots, x_{|A|}\}$ and any function $f_0:\X\to \mathbb{R}$,